Subgroups generated by two Dehn twists on a nonorientable surface: The case of with nonorientable

-It is not hard to check that Proposition \ref{Prop:main:g3} is not true if $I(a,b)=2$ and $N_{a\cup b}$ is nonorientable.
-Hence we need slightly more sophisticated analysis in that case.
+Checking that Propositions \ref{Prop:main:g3} and \ref{Main:prop:s3} are false if $I(a,b)=2$ and $N_{a\cup b}$ is nonorientable is not difficult.
+Hence, we need slightly more sophisticated analysis in that case.

-The case of $I(a,b)=2$ is very special because of the the following proposition. \begin{prop} If $a$ and $b$ are two generic two-sided circles in a surface $N$ such that $|a\cap b|=I(a,b)=2$ then no component of $N\bez (a\cup b)$ is a disk. \end{prop} \begin{proof} If $N_{a\cup b}$ is orientable and one of the components of $N\bez(a\cup b)$ is a disk then $a$ and $b$ are not in the minimal position, which is a contradiction.
+The case in question is special because of the following proposition: \begin{prop} If $a$ and $b$ are two generic two-sided circles in a surface $N$ such that $|a\cap b|=I(a,b)=2$ and $N_{a\cup b}$ is nonorientable, then no component of $N\bez (a\cup b)$ is a disk. \end{prop} \begin{proof} Observe that $N_{a\cup b}$ is a Klein bottle with two boundary components (Figure \ref{r20}(i)).

-If $N_{a\cup b}$ is nonorientable and one of the components of $N\bez(a\cup b)$ is a disk then one of the circles $a$ or $b$ bound a \Mob\ which again is a contradiction. \end{proof} For a circle $c\in{\cal C}$ define
+Hence if one of the components of $N\bez(a\cup b)$ is a disk, then one of the circles $a$ or $b$ bounds a \Mob\ which is a contradiction. \end{proof} For a circle $c\in{\cal C}$ define